Usool-Data-Science/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-This is an introduction to Database Management.
+This is an introduction to Database Management (SQL).